 They Feel Entitled To Special Treatment

-Ever met someone who expects the world to bend to their spiritual schedule?
-Spiritual narcissists often feel entitled to special treatment, whether it’s demanding everyone accommodate their meditation time or expecting praise for their “enlightened” choices.
-They forget that spirituality isn’t a free pass to be self-centered.
+Ever met someone who expects the whole world to adjust around their “spiritual routine”?
+Spiritual narcissists often carry this sense of entitlement—whether it’s insisting everyone tiptoe around their meditation time or waiting for applause after every so-called enlightened choice.
+But here’s the thing: spirituality isn’t a free pass to be self-centered.

 They Lack Empathy And Compassion

-For all their talk about love and light, spiritual narcissists often struggle to show genuine empathy.
-They’re so focused on their own growth that they overlook the struggles of others.
-Compassion isn’t just a buzzword—it’s about recognizing our shared humanity and showing up for each other.
+For all their talk about “love and light,” spiritual narcissists often fall short when it comes to genuine empathy.
+They get so wrapped up in their own growth that they miss the struggles happening right in front of them.
+But compassion isn’t just a pretty word—it’s about recognizing our shared humanity and actually showing up for each other.
+And honestly?
+I sometimes wonder how many of those “self-love” or “love” affirmations they post about they’ve ever truly practiced themselves.
+My guess: not many.

 They Lack Humility

-True spirituality requires humility—the understanding that we’re all works in progress.
-Spiritual narcissists, on the other hand, see themselves as superior.
-They believe they’ve reached a higher level of consciousness, and they’re not shy about letting you know it.
-Spoiler alert: enlightenment isn’t a competition.
+True spirituality comes with humility—the awareness that we’re all works in progress.
+Spiritual narcissists, though, tend to see themselves as somehow “above” everyone else.
+They act like they’ve unlocked a higher level of consciousness, and trust me, they’ll make sure you know it.
+But here’s the spoiler: enlightenment isn’t a competition.
+And no, you don’t become spiritually awakened just because you signed up for a two-week course with a price tag.

 They’re Inflexible In Their Beliefs